 Wisconsin AIDS Drug Assistance Program (ADAP) (800) 991-5532 Monday through Friday, 8:00 a.m. to 4:30 p.m.
-(Central Standard Time) (comment of an area of an area of a second
+(Central Standard Time) --- --

 To assist ADAP providers and members, or persons calling on behalf of members, with program information and requirements, enrollment, finding enrolled providers, and resolving concerns.